-This week I’m taking a look at anime powers that come with a price.
-We’re moving away from superheroes who are born with power or gain it through some cosmic accident and looking specifically at those who choose power and what they pay for it.
+This post takes a look at anime powers that come with a price.
+We’re moving away from superheroes who are born with power or gain it through some cosmic accident and looking specifically at those who choose power and how they pay for that choice.
+And oh, do their narratives make them pay.
+And pay.
+And pay.

 The obvious example of an anime that puts the price of power as a central theme would be Madoka Magica.